alexgilgal/Thesis_methods/README.md

 ## Contents

 #### **ATAC-seq analysis**
-In this folder you can find all the scripts necesary to reproduce ATAC-seq analyses.
+In this folder, you can find all the scripts necessary to reproduce ATAC-seq analyses.
 If you intend to use these scripts, please see above how to install the corresponding conda recipes.

 These scripts should be used in the following order (this is a suggestion):

 - **ATAC_pipe.pl:** This is our pipeline to map raw ATAC-seq and preprocess this data.
 - **idr_mod_job.sh**: This script identifies reproducible peaks between samples.
 - **ATAC_deseq2.R**: Using this script, the user can determine which peaks are differential between different conditions.
 - **homer_enrichment.sh**: This script can be used with any BED file, but we used it mainly with the differential peaks from the previous script.
-This provides the user with the enrichment analysis of TFBS in the regions of interests.
+This provides the user with the enrichment analysis of TFBS in the regions of interest.
-- **combine_homer.R**: this script joints several Homer results in one dotplot for easy visualization of those results.
+- **combine_homer.R**: this script joints several Homer results in one dot plot for easy visualization of those results.

-Independently, the user can use script CRISP_calling.sh in order to call variants in ATAC-seq signal.
+Independently, the user can use the script CRISP_calling.sh in order to call variants in the ATAC-seq signal.
 Then the user can run the scripts inside the folder Motifbreak_tobias in order to understand how these variants affect TFBS and Tf binding to the DNA in certain conditions.